 Be the first to submit a review for the Bayonet 17'1 and we'll send you a free t-shirt!

-Double Carbon Composite + InnegraTM - full wrap biaxial carbon with InnegraTM tip, rail and tail reinforcement
+Double Carbon Composite (DCC) full wrap biaxal carbon with Innegra™ tip, rail and tail reinforcement